Guide to Walking Holidays in Madeira

 Central Madeira

-The centre of Madeira also holds the stunning Paul da Serra Plateau, nestled approximately 1500 metres above the island's coastline, offering breathtaking and panoramic views that captivate all who visit.
-This highland plateau, situated in central Madeira, provides a mesmerising and elevated vantage point to witness the island’s picturesque landscapes; Visitors are treated to awe-inspiring vistas that stretch across the island, showcasing the lush valleys, rugged mountains, and the azure expanse of the Atlantic Ocean.
+The centre of Madeira also holds the stunning Paul da Serra Plateau, nestled approximately 1,500m above the island's coastline, offering panoramic views that showcase the lush valleys, rugged mountains and the azure expanse of the Atlantic Ocean.

 When's the best time of year for a walking holiday in Madeira?